 At Salt Lake City Bookkeeping, we are firm believers that every business should outsource their payroll.
 While we definitely have the skillset to file payroll for our clients, it really just doesn't make sense.
 The time that it takes to file payroll is much more expensive than just using an outsourced payroll provider.
 Additionally, when you use a payroll provider, you put the liability of filing taxes on them; meaning, if they file a payroll tax late or incorrectly, it is their problem not yours.

 When you use an outsourced payroll provider like ADP, your payroll should be fairly simple and automated.
 ADP's software is very easy to use and it integrates seamlessly with QuickBooks.
-You also have the options of HR management reducing your time and headaches even further.
 When I run payroll for our business, the time it takes to enter payroll, review it for accuracy, and get it into QuickBooks accurately is 5 minutes or less per payroll.
 That is worth every penny.
 All payroll taxes get paid automatically and all employee checks are deposited automatically to their bank accounts.
 Employees can even access their own paychecks online, relieving you of yet another managerial duty.